bostlund/side_projects/README.md

 ## Overview
 This is a personal repository used for organizing ongoing projects that cover diverse topics.
 More practically, the purpose of this repository is to:

-1. develop skills in Python (via Juypter Notebooks) and R (via R Markdown)
+1. Develop skills in Python (via Juypter Notebooks) and R (via R Markdown)
-2. increase comfort with version control systems
+2. Increase comfort with version control systems

 This repository will be updated regularly, with notebooks added and edited as projects develop.
 I will do my best to identify and link to the original sources for all materials and datasets.